cfpb/design-system/docs/pages/manual-accessibility-audit.md

   **Other**

-  * **Regular single page:** Any page that does not fall into the Top 20 page category
+  * Any page that does not fall into the Top 20 page category

   * **One-off component:** Functionality that is not available as a standard component or pattern, or custom code